-If you prayed and asked God to forgive you and be with you forever, the angels in heaven are now celebrating.
-God is so happy when kids choose His good gift of forgiveness because of Jesus, and get to be with Him again!
+If you prayed and asked God to adopt you, the angels in heaven are now celebrating.
+God delights in adding you to His family!

 "Just so, I tell you, there is joy before the angels of God over one sinner who repents."